 MY MENU includes selections that allows you to add, remove, and reorder items to MY MENU.
 I recommend adding the following items:

-Camera Configuration Settings
+Camera Configuration Settings for firmware version 4

 The Menu button on the back of the camera opens the camera's configuration settings.
 These are the settings that I recommend that you immediately confirm or change.
 Of course, you may decide to select another option, either as you are setting your camera up or at a later time after you have had a chance to experiment with your settings.
 There is no one correct way to set your camera's configuraiton.